brianadams2337/containerstore-demo/.changeset/lemon-pans-wink.md

 '@scayle/storefront-application-nuxt': patch
 ---

-**\[Accessibility\]** Improved keyboard navigation in the filter modal for `SFPriceRangeSlider.vue` by removing the price range slider from the tab order so it is not focusable anymore.
-The filter price change can be done with the price input fields.
+**\[Accessibility\]** Streamlined keyboard navigation in the `SFPriceRangeSlider.vue` filter modal.
+The slider bar itself is no longer a focusable element, allowing users to interact more efficiently and directly with the price input fields to set the desired range.